chrisguindon/chrisguindon.github.io/content/post/website-updates-for-eclipse-foundation-aisbl.md

 ## The Work Ahead

-Our focus is now on the required content changes for Eclipse Foundation AISBL.
+Our focus is now on the required content updates for Eclipse Foundation AISBL.

 We created [Bug 566455 - Website Updates For Eclipse Foundation AISBL](https://bugs.eclipse.org/bugs/show_bug.cgi?id=566455) to discuss these remaining changes.